-Yext Pages allow you to publish individual webpages for each Location, Event, or Healthcare Professional.
+Yext Pages allow you to publish individual webpages for each of your entities.
 To ensure a seamless experience for customers, these pages should live under the same domain as the rest of your website (e.g., companyname.com), even though they will be powered by Yext.
 This article explains how to set up a subdomain for each page.
 To create a page, see Create a Page.

 To set up a subdomain:

 - Click Pages in the top navigation bar.

 - Click on the Edit button next to the desired template.